-The medical assistant field is booming right now, so it’s a great time to join.
-According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of medical assistants is expected to grow by 29% through 2022, which is much faster than the average for all occupations.
+The medical assistant field is growing right now, so it’s a great time to join.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, the national employment of medical assistants is expected to grow by 19% through 2029, which is much faster than the average for all occupations.
 Or perhaps you really want to help people, and you like the idea of working with doctors and nurses.
 As a medical assistant, you can help people while being a part of a dynamic and successful industry.
 Find out what it takes to become a medical assistant today.

 1) Earn Your High School Diploma, GED, or Equivalent

 First, you have to finish your initial education.
 Graduate from high school, or get your GED.
 To become a medical assistant, you don’t need any formal education beyond high school.
 However, with the growing popularity of the field, many employers prefer people with additional training.
 If you don’t want to complete additional training, the only way to become a medical assistant is to find a doctor that is willing to train you at his or her office.